What Is Fluorescein Angiography?

 What You Can Expect

-After the test is over, you may find that your urine has changed to a bright yellow to green color.
+After the test is over, you will find that your urine has changed to a bright yellow color.
 Fair-skinned persons may notice a yellow to tan color of the skin.
 Both of these color changes will go away as the dye leaves your body.
 It often takes less than 24 hours.
 There is no pain with these changes.

 There are other feelings you may have.
 Some find the test tiresome because of the camera’s bright lights and the need to hold still in the chin rest.
 You may have slight pain and bruising at the injection site, much like having blood drawn for lab tests.
 Rarely, you will have a burning feeling if the dye leaks out under the skin.
 If this happens, you will be given an ice pack until the pain goes away.
 Some patients have nausea after the injection.
 It lasts only a few minutes in the early part of the test.
 Some patients have an allergic reaction such as hives, itching, or wheezing.
 If this happens, you will be given proper treatment.